-The IPV4 page allows the user to configure the Ethernet settings including the IP Address of the RFBA, the Subnet Mask, and the Default Gateway address.
+The IPV4 Setup page, FIGURE 22, allows the user to configure the Ethernet settings including the IP Address of the RFBA, the Subnet Mask, and the Default Gateway address.
 It also displays the MAC address for the RFBA.
 The "Bandwidth Reduction" pull-down box is used to enable the Ethernet Nagle algorithm which is used to packetize the Ethernet data.
-This function can be enabled for long latency, low bandwidth applications such as remote sites with a satellite connection.
+This function can be enabled for long-latency, low-bandwidth applications such as remote sites with a satellite connection.

+dcast Appliance

 Appliance Home

 Receiver Status IPV4 Setup

-Modulation Analyzer -
+Modulation Analyzer

-Device Setup teattings will not take affect until "Submit Sattings" is presend
+Device Setup Settings will not take effect until "Submit Settings" is pressed

-Receivers -secting will not under until summit sectings is preserve
+Receivers

-MPX Output Pront-panel changes will not be reflected until after a refresh
+MPX Output Front-panel changes will not be reflected until after a refresh

 Alerts Submitting Settings will reboot the Broadcast Appliance, requiring you to connect with the new settings

-Network Provide TD 102 102 100 001 000
+Network

-IPV4 Statut ir Aulitess 132 .
-100 .
-200 .
-200
+IPV4 Static IP Address 192 .
+168 .
+001 .
+203

-SMTP Subnet Mask 255 , 255 , 255 , 000
+SMTP Subnet Mask 255 .
+255 .
+255 .
+000

+SNMP

-System Default Geneval 192 168 001 001
+System Default Gateway 192 .
+168 .
+001 .
+001

-Contact Info

-NAC Address: 00-50-C2-F6-40-07
+Contact Info MAC Address: 00-50-C2-F6-40-07

+Mac Address: 00-00-02-1 0-40-07

-Bandwidth Reduction Off 👻 Only enable on extremely slow connections.
+Bandwidth Reduction Off 🔻 Only enable on extremely slow connections.
 This will cause noticeable packet latency.

 Refresh Settings Submit Settings

+Copyright © 2012 - 2014, Crown Broadcast.
+All Rights Reserved.